Hurricane Sam: Weakening and demise

-Impact
+Impact and records

 While passing northeast of Puerto Rico, light winds associated with Sam's circulation interacted with the typically moist environment and, in conjunction with the normal diurnal cycle, produced locally heavy rainfall on the island on September 28–29.
 Some street flooding occurred along roads with poor drainage and several mudslides were reported in western communities.
 Large swells produced by the hurricane affected portions of the Lesser Antilles through late-September.
 Although Sam remained more than 900 mi from the mainland United States, its circulation produced dangerous swells across the Eastern seaboard.
 Thirty people required rescue from rip currents in New Hanover County, North Carolina.
 However, there were no injuries or fatalities.
 In Bermuda, tropical storm warnings and watches were raised on September 30 and remained in effect until October 2.
-Although the core of Sam remained east of the territory, its broadening wind field brought tropical storm-force winds to the area. sustained winds of 25–44 mph were measured, with the strongest occurring at higher elevations.
+Although the core of Sam remained east of the territory, its broadening wind field brought tropical storm-force winds to the area.
+Sustained winds of 25–44 mph were measured, with the strongest occurring at higher elevations.
 A peak gust of 53 mph was measured at the National Museum of Bermuda.
 Rainfall during the storm's passage was negligible.

-Records

 Sam remained a major hurricane for 7.75 days, which was longer than any other Atlantic system this season, and the longest since Hurricane Ivan in 2004.
 Sam's total ACE of 53.8 was the highest for any Atlantic named storm in 2021, and 5th highest overall since 1966.